TilmanNeumann/java-math-library/README.md

 The factoring methods are used to implement a fast sumOfDivisors() function.

-Another prominent subject in this library is prime testing.
+Another prominent subject in this library is prime generation and testing.
 For example, you can find
-* a port of Kim Walisch's primesieve
+* a port of Kim Walisch's primesieve (basic for him, pretty fast for most others)
 * SSOZJ3A, a fast twin prime sieve by Jabari Zakiya
 * a BPSW probable prime test implementation, and
 * state-of-the-art bound computations for the n.th prime and prime counting functions.